nebari-dev/nebari/docs/source/user_guide/dask_gateway.md

 # Using Dask Gateway

-[Dask Gateway](https://gateway.dask.org/) provides a way for secure way to managing dask clusters.
+[Dask Gateway](https://gateway.dask.org/) provides a secure way to managing dask clusters.
 QHub uses dask-gateway to expose auto-scaling compute clusters automatically configured for the user.
 For a full guide on dask-gateway please [see the docs](https://gateway.dask.org/usage.html).
-However here we try and detail the important usage on qhub.
+However here we try and detail the important usage on QHub.

 QHub already has the connection information pre-configured for the user.
 If you would like to see the pre-configured settings.